I was in Las Vegas over Thanksgiving with family, and they wanted to take a road trip. We settled on San Diego, and they asked what I wanted to see.

 I still wanted to visit the wall segments.
 I maintain the possibly vain hope they’ll end up as a monument to monumental folly.

-But the next day, we visited my other favored site, the San Diego Mission, founded by Spanish priests before the radical gringo colonists in the east had won independence from King George.
+But the next day, we visited my other favored site, the San Diego Mission, founded by Spanish priests before the radical gringo colonists in the east had won independence from some King named George.

 There I had better luck: they let us in.
 I lit two candles: one for a friend facing surgery, and the other as a plea for forgiveness for all this crazy wickedness.